-Lightwater Quarries had a request from the Mayor of Ripon to supply stone to Quarry Moor Nature Reserve, where the Army were carrying out restoration work.
+Lightwater Quarries had a request from the Mayor of Ripon to supply stone to Quarry Moor Nature Reserve where the Army was carrying out restoration work.

-At Lightwater Quarries & Concrete4U we were, of course, delighted to help and delivered 190 tonnes of limestone over 4 days as per the Army’s delivery timetable, which was enough material to complete their restoration works on schedule.
-It is a source of pride for the team here at Lightwater Quarries to have been asked to support the local community on a project that benefits the city of Ripon, the local community and visitors alike.
+We were of course delighted to help and delivered 190 tonnes of stone over 4 days, to the Army’s delivery timetable, which was sufficient material to complete their restoration works on schedule.
+It is a source of pride for the team at Lightwater Quarries to have been asked to support the local community with a project that benefits the City of Ripon, the local community and visitors alike.

 Quarry Moor is a special place.
 Donated by Alderman Thomas F Spence in 1945, and held in trust for the benefit of the people of Ripon, Quarry Moor has since become one of the city’s most valued attractions.
 In recognition of its unique geology and rare, species-rich magnesium limestone grassland, Quarry Moor was designated as a Site of Special Scientific Interest (SSSI) in 1986 and is now managed for both nature conservation and recreation.

-Although bordering the outskirts of the city, Quarry Moor provides a surprisingly tranquil habitat for a variety of wildlife, and in 2001 it became one of a nationwide network of Local Nature Reserves.
+Bordering the outskirts of the city, Quarry Moor provides a tranquil habitat for a variety of wildlife, and in 2001 it became one of a nationwide network of Local Nature Reserves.